 Access facilities and resources

 Public areas including the museum, historic rooms, education centre, café and garden are accessible for wheelchair users and visitors with mobility difficulties.
-Explore our house map to plan your visit further.
+Explore our step free map for manual wheelchairs, buggies and those with mobility difficulties, or our map for those with large motorised wheelchairs to help plan your visit further.

 There is limited parking for blue badge holders only within our gated car park.
 Please call us on +44 (0)20 7736 3233 before your visit to provide the details of the registration number, make and model of vehicle and the date of your visit.